About External Authentication Configuration

 Open ID providers (Open ID site, Google, Yahoo, etc.) perform the authentication.
-When logging into Service Manager the first time, click the Open ID link.
+When logging into Neurons for ITSM the first time, click the Open ID link.
 You are redirected to the Open ID site to authenticate.
-Upon authentication, you are redirected to Service Manager.
+Upon authentication, you are redirected to Neurons for ITSM.
 See Setting Up Authentication for OpenID.
 The application stores the cookie used for authentication, and subsequent login attempts skip the redirection.

 |New OpenID Connect||